kevinmcvey/50-Lines/README.md

 # 50-Lines

-Fifty Lines is an interactive conceptual art installation by Kevin McVey.
+50 Lines is an interactive conceptual art installation by Kevin McVey.

 Its purpose is to showcase and celebrate the subtle beauty of simple geometric patterns.
 Try it out [here](http://kevin.4mcveys.com/50/lines.html).